AidanJReid/claire/README.md

 I learnt a valuable lesson in this milestone.
 When I started this project I was 6 months into the course and had build much of the back-end which was working successfully.
 I decided to park the project and spent more time exploring front-end technologies on other mediums.
 I revisited this project in the final month of my diploma and it was a considerable struggle to 'plug' back into the code again.

-In fact, many of the features that were working, in the back end, no longer did!
 Going back over the tutorials that had guided me effectively the first time, was to no avail.
 Those videos that I had built my code on had been replaced by a newer CI project.

-Considering the timeframe and work I had already put in, I felt it more prudent to share what I have managed to complete - warts and all.

 I've enjoyed the course immensely and it has given me lots of valuable insights which I will carry with me into my coding career.